AllenCell/aics-ml-segmentation/docs/bb3.md

 ### When multiple GPUs are available

-By default, the **Trainer** takes the first available GPU to run the computation.
-If there are multiple GPUs on your machine, you can choose which GPU to use.
-Simply set `CUDA_VISIBLE_DEVICES` before the command, like
+By default, **Trainer** will use the first available GPU for computation.
+If there are multiple GPUs on your machine, you can choose which GPU to use by setting `CUDA_VISIBLE_DEVICES` before running **Trainer**.

 ```bash
 CUDA_VISIBLE_DEVICES=2  dl_train --config /home/config_files/train_lab.yaml